espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 - ``COMPONENT_DIRS``: Directories to search for components.
 Defaults to `${IDF_PATH}/components`, `${PROJECT_PATH}/components`, and ``EXTRA_COMPONENT_DIRS``.
 Override this variable if you don't want to search for components in these places.
 - ``EXTRA_COMPONENT_DIRS``: Optional list of additional directories to search for components.
 Paths can be relative to the project directory, or absolute.
 - ``COMPONENTS``: A list of component names to build into the project.
 Defaults to all components found in the ``COMPONENT_DIRS`` directories.
 Use this variable to "trim down" the project for faster build times.
+Note that any component which "requires" another component via ``COMPONENT_REQUIRES`` will automatically have it added to this list, so the ``COMPONENTS`` list doesn't need to include dependencies in this way.
+- ``COMPONENT_REQUIRES_COMMON``: A list of components that every component requires.
+These components are automatically treated to be in every component's ``COMPONENT_PRIV_REQUIRES`` list and also the project's ``COMPONENTS`` list.
+By default, this is set to the minimal set of core "system" components needed for any ESP-IDF project.

 Any paths in these variables can be absolute paths, or set relative to the project directory.